Exploiting Degeneracy in Belief Propagation Decoding of Quantum Codes: Preliminaries

-in log domain \cite{KL21a}.
+for $n=1,2,\dots,N$.
 If the syndrome of $\hat{E}$ matches $z$, then the decoder will output $\hat{E}$.
-This can be efficiently calculated by iteratively passing \textit{scalar messages} on the Tanner graph in linear domain \cite{KL20,KL20b} or log domain \cite{KL21a}.
+Since $z$ is binary, estimating $\hat E$ can be efficiently calculated by passing \textit{scalar messages} on the Tanner graph in linear domain \cite{KL20,KL20b} or log domain \cite{KL21a}.